charlesreid1/wifi-data/antenna/README.md

 # Antenna

-Scripts for controlling the wifi antennas and the antenna rotator.
+Scripts for controlling the wifi antennas.

 ## Tasks